garrandall/popular-music-data/tracks/i-want-to-know-what-love-is-mariah-carey.md

 I'm gonna take a little time (Take a little time)
-A little time to look around me (Ooh)
+A little time to look around me (Oh)
 I've got nowhere left to hide (Nowhere left to hide) It looks like love has finally found me (Ohh)